ale-rocha/The4thEye/README.md

 # The4thEye
-This is a engine to rendering and rotate 4-dimensional objects.
+This is a engine to render and rotate 4-dimensional objects.